isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/MyPrices/readme.txt

 Added auto-transmute option under buy tab.

-Items bought using that filter will be automatically transmuted and the reculting powders/etc put in your bags.
+Items bought using that filter will be automatically transmuted and the resulting powders/etc put in your bags.

+Removed a few Echo debug lines

 Version 0.13f
 -------------